omnius-re/omnius-re/README.md

 # About Me

-I'm a passionate and versatile AI Engineer with a strong background in Data Science, Data Engineering, and Machine Learning.
+I'm a passionate and versatile software engineer with a strong background in Data Science, Data Engineering, and Machine Learning.
 I work extensively on LLM-applications, deep learning, operations research & systems and I'm well-versed in building and deploying applications using FastAPI and AWS.

 ## Interests
 I'm particularly interested in the applications of AI in Healthcare, Fintech, Enterprise and Blockchain.